Mojo8898/OffSec-Notes/Playbook/12 Active Directory/0 Methodology.md

 With valid credentials for a domain user, we can first enumerate the domain remotely with [PowerView.py](https://github.com/aniqfakhrul/powerview.py)

+**Note:** This can miss custome attributes compared to running PowerView locally

 ```bash
 # Connect
 powerview --dc-ip $IP $DOMAIN/$USER:$PASS@$IP